-- All the topping work well with both warm and chilled porridge.
+- All the toppings work well with both warm and chilled porridge.

-- It is highly recommended to prepare the porridge in advance and leave in the fridge overnight with toppings for a creamy, chilled dessert like consistency.
+- Preparing the porridge in advance and leaving it in the fridge overnight with toppings for a creamy, chilled dessert-like consistency is highly recommended.

 - Usually, it thickens a bit after cooling.